- Lisa Lumina

 Some examples of veil in modern American styling.
 Silk is often the favorite these days, although you do still see chiffon.
 You also sometimes see two veils used, called double veil.
 Dancers often go for a surprise reveal of the second veil.

-Some modern Egyptian styling: in this style, as in vintage Egyptian, the veil is usually entered with before being discarded fairly early.
+Some modern Egyptian styling: in this style, as in vintage Egyptian, the veil is usually entered with before being discarded fairly early, if it is used at all.

 And veil in a modern theatrical piece